Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 The overall idea is that PyPI does not support an official deprecation logic.
 We concluded that the best way is:
 - Change the classifier as `Inactive`, to showcase in metadata that this package is longer worked on.
 - Add a disclaimer on the main Readme file to explain deprecation, and provide a migration guide as necessary.
-While a migration guide should always be written, you may decide to postpone this work based on downloads numbers (found on [pypistats](https://pypistats.org/), [pype.tech](https://www.pepy.tech/), etc.) and internal knowledge of the usage of the package.
 - Push a new release to PyPI.

 # Step 1: Determine package that needs deprecation